supvigi/GunslingersAndQuickies/README.md

 Then, the program proceeds to start the gunfight

 The gunfight works as follows:
 The gunfight takes simultaneous turns, each turn is 1 in-game second, which can be used by the fighters for taking different actions
-  Wdym simulatenous turns?:
-    The fighters pick their actions in a line if local, but the aftermath is detected
+Simultaneous turns - the fighters pick their actions in a line if local, but the aftermath is detected

 The fighters have several actions to do during their turn:

 1. Draw (takes the the time specified as drawing speed of the firearm + any character perks) Your character draws their weapon.
 A weapon cannot be shot before being drawn (unless you want to shoot your own toe off)